-Dialogue Tags: What Are They and How Do We Use Them?
+Dialogue Tags: What Are They and How To Use Them

 How Often Should You Use Dialogue Tags?

-I came across this question recently while writing a few different short stories.
+I came across this question recently in a writing group.
 How often do you need to tell the reader who is speaking?
 There are a few different rules to decide how often you use dialogue tags.

 The most important thing to remember is:

 If you are writing short dialogue, where each line is only a few words, you can use fewer dialogue tags.
-For example:
+For example, this exchange has too many tags if there are only two people in the conversation:

 “I’m trying to study,” Jen said.